Why CET Japan: Summer?

 Speak Japanese 24/7.
 As intimidating as a full-time language pledge might sound, you won’t be without support.
 A front-loaded Japanese in Daily Life class segment teaches you the language you need to thrive in your new day-to-day.
 Class assignments take you off-campus to chat with locals and hear how Japanese is spoken colloquially.
-Conduct on-campus interviews to survey local opinions of US culture and present your findings at the community-wide poster presentation.
-It’s a lot of work, but former students swear there’s no better way to learn.
+Conduct on-campus interviews to survey local opinions of your home culture and present your findings at the community-wide poster presentation.
+It’s a lot of work, but alumni swear there’s no better way to learn.

 Japanese in Practice

 Your summer in Osaka culminates in a final Language Project that puts your skills to the test.
-Interview locals on a topic of your choice—dig into restaurant culture, political issues, LGBTQ awareness, or even music trends in Japan.
+Interview locals on a topic related to your home country—dig into restaurant culture, political issues, LGBTQ awareness, or even music trends.
 Not only are you challenged to use your Japanese, you also engage with locals and explore your own interests interculturally.
 And when your research is complete, present your findings to locals in the community or your classmates and staff.